edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 * You can enable desktop notifications on the web app too, check Discord settings.
 * The tool's source code can be found [here](https://github.com/Curve/rohrkabel/tree/a092c91fe773ea968d98874a604acc31b82531bf/examples/link-app-to-mic), huge thanks to Curve for this.
 * Rohrkabel is licensed under the MIT license which can be found [here](https://github.com/Curve/rohrkabel/blob/master/LICENSE).
+* You can also choose a virtmic source without my GUI, just download the tool from [here](https://github.com/edisionnano/Screenshare-with-audio-on-Discord-with-Linux/blob/main/virtmic?raw=true), make it executable using `chmod +x virtmic` and execute it using `./virtmic`.
+The tool now asks you for the name of the app you want to share, to find the name of the app you'll have to use `pw-cli ls Node` while the app is running.
+Once you type it simply hit enter and minimize the terminal.
+* Violentmonkey and other script managers rely on Manifest V2 support, you can re-enable this manually on Chromium-based browsers, check [here](https://github.com/uBlockOrigin/uBlock-issues/discussions/2977#discussioncomment-9521603).

 ## Still have questions?
 Contact me at @samantas5855 (was Samantas5855#2607) on Discord for additional support.<br>